anto1282/Bachelor/README.md

 ## Pipeline profiles (local and cluster)
 ## Running the pipeline locally (local)
-To run the pipeline on a local system:
+To run the pipeline on a local system use the local profile:
 ```
 nextflow run NPhAnToM.nf --IDS SRR1234567890 -profile local
 ```
 When running the pipeline on your local system, be aware that the host prediction tool IpHoP, is not practical to run, since the database required is very large (> 100 GB).
+>**NOTE**
-We recommend at minimum 8 GB of ram, preferrably 16 GB to run the pipeline locally.
+>We recommend a minimum of 8 GB ram, preferrably 16 GB to run the pipeline locally.

 ## Running the pipeline on a HPC (cluster)
 ```